 Stefan's tarp with my tent in the background.

-For dinner we would go out in the village, so we wouldn't have to do any dishes.
+We would go out in the village for dinner, so we wouldn't have to do any dishes.

-We started to feel a bit rested by the time we headed over to the village again
+We started feeling a bit rested by the time we headed to the village again.

 The Ventoux was always in sight.